top of page

 Step 2: Create a Free Account

-• activate a DNA kit
+• Activate a DNA kit

-• watch Ancestry Academy training videos
+• Watch Ancestry Academy videos

-• search free databases
+• Search free databases

-Are you a member of The Church of Jesus Christ of Latter-day Saints?
+Are You a Member of The Church of Jesus Christ of Latter-day Saints?

 FREE Genealogy Research Guide Link